SJG-Devops-Projects/vagrant.md/README.md

 ![Screenshot 2024-08-21 170707](https://github.com/user-attachments/assets/319e089c-2124-4955-9df6-3f7d90281030)

-Copy the generated configuration file into your Vagrantfile on your VS Code.
+Copy the generated configuration file into your Vagrantfile on your VS Code and save.

 ![Screenshot 2024-08-11 213453](https://github.com/user-attachments/assets/05472675-8432-4a27-a512-41dc7ba8e370)